 Hair is to be neat and well-groomed at all times.
 It is not to extend below the top of the collar in back, or into the eyes or below the earlobes.
-No haircuts are to be given at Mount Michael by students.
+Hair may follow these guidelines but still be too long or distracting in the opinion of the administration.
+A student who has been instructed to get a haircut but does not will be sent home from school and the absence will be unexcused.
 Students with inappropriately dyed or bleached hair or eyebrows will be sent home until the problem is remedied and their absence will be unexcused.